guxm2021/MM_ALT/N20EM/VideoALT/README.md

-# Lryic LipReading with N20EM
+# Lryic Lip Reading with N20EM
 This sub-project contains recipes for training video-only ALT system for the N20EM Dataset.
 We assume you have downloaded and pre-processed N20EM dataset.
 The N20EM dataset is saved at `/path/to/n20em`.

 ## Prerequisites
-Please refer to `recipes/N20EM/LM/README.md` to train and save language model before running following experiments.
+Please refer to `N20EM/LM/README.md` to train and save language model before running following experiments.
 The trained RNNLM is saved at `/path/to/RNNLM`.

 ## Usage